Tuttle Creek Lake: History

 From 1903 to 1959, 25 floods damaged the areas of the Kansas River at Topeka; but, over the same period, there were also times of critical drought.
 With the growth of population and industry, there was envisioned projects to both contain excessive floodwaters and conserve water for release in drought.

 The Flood Control Act of 1938 authorized construction of Tuttle Creek Reservoir, and funds for initial planning were authorized in 1944.
 The construction of Tuttle Creek Dam as a Corps of Engineers project was given particular impetus by the Great Flood of 1951, which inundated downtown Manhattan, Topeka, and the West Bottoms of Kansas City.
 Total losses in the Kansas cities and farmland exceeded $725,000,000.
 Nevertheless, the project met with heavy opposition from landowners whose land faced flooding by the lake's construction.
 Residents of the Blue Valley organized opposition under the phrase "Let's quit this dam foolishness," and the campaign led to victory for Democrat Howard Shultz Miller in the U.S. House of Representatives in 1952.
 Although the opposition was heated, it failed to ultimately stop the dam.

-Construction began on 1952.
+Construction began in 1952.
 Closure of the dam (still under construction) occurred July 4, 1959 with diversion of the river though the completed intake tower ("The Tubes").
-In 1960, dam contained a record snow melt; even though not yet finished, the dam was credited at that time with preventing $15,243,000 in damages.
+In 1960, the dam contained a record snow melt; even though not yet finished, the dam was credited at that time with preventing $15,243,000 in damages.
 During this event, the tubes discharged 29,000 cuft/s, a record amount for the intake tower that was not matched or exceeded until the tower's estimated 30,000 cuft/s release on May 31, 2019.

 When the dam was completed and the lake began filling up in 1962, it affected ten towns and entirely submerged four of them (from north to south): Cleburne at 39°31′49″N 96°38′6″W, Randolph, Garrison Cross and Stockdale.
 The only town to rebuild elsewhere was Randolph, where the streets are named after the submerged towns.
 The remnants of "Old Randolph", as it's known locally, can still be seen partially submerged to this day.